Toto-DAT257/Touch-Tell-App/README.md

 # UntitledProject
+Our solution is an android application for the company Touch&Tell.
+The application will be a new way for companies to collect information from their employees, by letting the employees, through their phones, individually answer questions in a simple way.
+The questions are decided by the company, which might focus on how satisfied the employee is with their workspace.
+The new application will complement the family of platforms the brand is already established on, while also providing new functionality allowing individuals to record their well-being and analyze as well as reflect over it in a chosen period of time.
+A goal of the application is to increase the answer rate from employees on surveys, by making it more simple to answer.

-This project is created by the group Toto.
+_This project is created by the group Toto.
 It is apart of the course Agile software project management - DAT257 for year 2022.
-A course at Chalmers University of Technology.
+A course at Chalmers University of Technology._

 ### Participants
 - Amanda Cyrén